dart-archive/googleapis_auth/README.md

 authorization is involved.

-A service account can be created via the "Service account" application type when creating a new Client ID
+A service account can be created via the "Service account" application type when creating a Client ID
 (under DevConsole -> Project -> APIs & auth -> Credentials).
 It will download
 a JSON document which contains a private RSA key.
 That private key is used for obtaining access credentials.